pschool-in/curriculum/content/science/humanbody-5.md

 The heart is divided into *four* chambers.
 Two upper chambers are called *atria*.
 Two lower chambers are called *ventricles*.
-The upper and lower chambers of the heart are separated by a muscular wall or tissue known as the *auriculo-ventricular* septum of the heart.
+The chambers of the heart are separated by *auriculo-ventricular* septum of the heart.
 The right side of the heart receives *deoxygenated* blood.
 The left side of the heart receives *oxygenated* blood.
 ```